kirby-tools/kirby-copilot/README.md

 - Kirby & Kirby Copilot version
 - Browser environment (name, version, operating system)
-- Steps to reproduce the bug
 - Global and section configuration (without any sensitive information)
+- Steps to reproduce the bug (Steps to reproduce the bug (if no reproduction is provided))
 - Screenshots or screen recordings if applicable

-Please ensure to **never** include any API keys or other sensitive information in your bug reports.
+Please ensure to **never** include any API keys or other sensitive information in bug reports, feature requests, or any other public communication channel.

 ## Feedback & Feature Requests